 What can we do

-if the bone spicules are painful, we can take pain relievers or we can apply oral gels which minimize the pain.
+If the bone spicules are painful, you can have pain relievers or apply oral gel which minimise the pain.

 Salt water gargles also help in dislodging the loose spicules from mouth.

 Generally, Bony spicules don’t need any treatments.
 They, usually, resolve by themselves as body discards them.
 It may take few weeks to remove them.
 In some instances, the bony spicules persist and seem to bother you.
 In such conditions, it is recommended to consult a Dentist.

 Self removal of bony spicules is not advised.
 Self removal with fingers or in home tweezers is not suggested.
 It may result in infection or disturb a blood clot resulting in dry socket.

 Bone spicule removal: Dentist may treat the bony spicules before placement of implants or if the bony spicules are bothersome for the patient.

 They will assess the spicule clinically and radiographically.
 Clinically, they will check whether the spicule is already dislodged.
 While radiographically, they will assess the extent of spicule.

 They will remove the spicule and may advise pain relievers.

 So, bony spicules, usually, are harmless.
 They may appear after tooth extraction.
 Nevertheless, if you are in need of any follow-up treatments at that site, then the dentist will decide whether to leave it or remove it.

 Srinivas, Baratam et al. “Wound Healing and Bone Regeneration in Postextraction Sockets with and without Platelet-rich Fibrin.”
 Annals of maxillofacial surgery vol. 8,1 (2018): 28-34. doi:10.4103/ams.ams_153_17